Omega Cal.30T2 9ct 1946

 The Strap & Buckle

-This watch comes complete with an original Omega brown leather strap has been fitted, along with a yellow gold-plated Omega buckle.
+This watch comes complete with an original Omega brown leather strap and yellow gold-plated Omega buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin, but can also obtain most types and colours at short notice.

 Box and Papers